markski1/SAMonitor/README.md

 ## Masterlist

-We offer a masterlist alternative, at `http://sam.markski.ar/api/GetMasterlist`.
+We offer a masterlist alternative, at `http://gateway.markski.ar/api/GetMasterlist`.

 You may specify a `version` parameter.
 Example: `http://sam.markski.ar/api/GetMasterlist?version=0.3.7`

 It is a relatively high-quality masterlist, since rather than functioning as a hastily-updated text file or database, it only provides servers which are actively running.
 Servers which failed to be online in the last ~6 hours are not included in this list (but are re-added when they return).

+If you wish to use SAMonitor's masterlist in SA-MP, check out [SA-MP Masterlist Fix](https://github.com/spmn/sa-mp_masterlist_fix)!

 ## GET Endpoints

 All of these endpoints are located at `http://sam.markski.ar/api/`.

-The endpoint is currently `http` only.
-If there is any real push to support https on it, I might do it, but I see no merit in having SSL here.
+Note that this endpoint ONLY replies to standard http queries.
+If that doesn't work, try `http://gateway.markski.ar/api/`.
+Both return the same data, but `gateway` does not go benefit from Cloudflare's network, which may make it slower.

 ### GetAllServers